Blue Springs Manatee Tours

 Private Tours

-Reservations for this tour must be made and pre paid 24 hours in advance online credit card is required.
-Must be 18 yrs old or accompanied by an adult.
+Reservations for this tour must be made and pre-paid 24 hours in advance online credit card is required.
+Must be 18 years old or accompanied by an adult.
 Kids under 5-15 years old must ride in a tandem kayak with an adult.
-We require a 24 hour cancellation notice for any and all refunds, or rescheduling.
+We require a 24-hour cancellation notice for any and all refunds, or rescheduling.

 A Note from the Owner

 Feeling a bit worried lately?
-Stress got you down?
+Has stress got you down?
 You might be suffering from nature deficit disorder.
 We have the cure!

 The Elegant Beauty of Kayaking Blue Springs State Park

-Kayaking Blue Springs is one of Florida's most exciting and captivating kayaking tours.
-Kayaking along the spring run and the amazing St. Johns River, elevates one's senses and brings awareness of the areas raw natural beauty.
-The spring can pump up to 102 million gallons of crystal clear water a day.
-Kayaking down some the small tributaries off the St. Johns River, gives you a true feeling of old Florida with wildlife at almost every turn.
-The huge cypress trees drape over the forest wetland, as if they were standing guard over all the abundant life beneath them.
+Kayaking Blue Springs is one of Florida’s most exciting and captivating kayaking tours.
+Kayaking along the spring run and the amazing St. Johns River elevates one’s senses and brings awareness of the area’s raw natural beauty.
+The spring can pump up to 102 million gallons of crystal-clear water a day.
+Kayaking down some of the small tributaries of the St. Johns River gives you a true feeling of old Florida with wildlife at almost every turn.
+The huge cypress trees drape over the forested wetland as if they were standing guard over all the abundant life beneath them.
 Kayaking Blue Springs can bring a blissful calm to the soul, and a peaceful awareness of the simplistic elegance of nature.
 Relax & Enjoy!

 Greg Braswell – Florida Native, UF Master Naturalist, Owner/Guide – Kayaking Florida